brick/varexporter/README.md

     You can disable exporting objects this way, using the [`NOT_ANY_OBJECT`](#varexporternot_any_object) option.

+If you attempt to export a custom object and all compatible exporters have been disabled, an `ExportException` will be thrown.

 ## Options

 `VarExporter::export()` accepts a bitmask of options as a second parameter: